microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_removefavorite.md

 Do not supply a request body for this method.

 ## Response
-If successful, this method returns `204 No Content` response code.
+If successful, this method returns `200 OK` response code.
 It does not return anything in the response body.

 ## Example
 The following is an example of how to call this API.